A 501(c)(3) Public Charity

 Degree Programs

-PhD in Mathematics with Concentration in Statistical Quantum Mechanics
+PhD in Mathematical Physics with Concentration in Statistical Quantum Mechanics

 Research Initiatives